★★★★

 With its witty dialogue, slapstick humour, and a plot full of mistaken identities, Reindear Productions' 1990s interpretation was a hit.

-The performances for this unique show were outdoors, taking full advantage of Tasmania's beautiful wineries.
+The performances for this unique show were outdoors, taking full advantage of Tasmania's beautiful scenery.

 (Photography by Jonah Smith - Pro Visuals)

-Working as the Assistant Director for Douglas Rintoul on this musical was a fantastic experience.
-One unique aspect of this production was that the actors played their own instruments, which added a dynamic and authentic element to the much-loved musical.
+Working as the Assistant Director for Douglas Rintoul at the Queens Theatre in London was an incredible experience.
+A standout feature of this production was the actors playing their own instruments, adding a vibrant and authentic dimension to the beloved musical.

-Dear’s first time directing for Sydney’s Short and Sweet Festival.
-He selected an abstract play with no set, featuring Charlotte Connor and Deborah Faye Lee who share their harrowing tale of escape from sadistic creatures.
-This fast-paced off-centre play won second place in week four of the festival, with audiences gripped from start to finish.
+This marked Dear's debut as a director for Sydney's Short and Sweet Festival.
+He chose an abstract play with no set, starring Charlotte Connor and Deborah Faye Lee, who delivered a gripping portrayal of a harrowing escape from sadistic creatures.
+The fast-paced, unconventional production captivated audiences and earned second place in week four of the festival.

-Inspired by the epic tales of King David, Dear’s production chronicled the king’s major life events in this two-act play.
-With an ensemble of live performers, including musicians, actors, and dancers, Through the Valley brought ancient history to life.
+Inspired by the epic tales of King David, Dear’s production, Through the Valley, explored the king’s pivotal life events in a compelling two-act play.
+Featuring a vibrant ensemble of musicians, actors, and dancers, the production brought ancient history vividly to life on stage.

 (Photography by Caleb Westwood)